oneeve8/kobble-data/content/problems.md

 I hope that helps to explain better what happened.

-(1-6 got deleted in my first attempt as mentioned before, I haven’t replaced them yet)
+(1-6 got deleted in my first attempt as mentioned before, I have not replaced them yet)